^^^I borrowed this picture from the lovely Kings Studios blog.

 Not many books are life changing.
 They’re just not.
 They’re funny, sweet, emotional, relatable, even inspiring – but life changing? that’s something I’ve only been able to say about this one book, because, really, for me it is.

-A Prayer for Owen Meany taught me the importance of self belief, that everyone’s life has a purpose, that you should never give up and provided some of the most insightful and truthful thoughts on faith (and doubt) which have really helped me feel more secure in my own faith (yes I’m talking about God!).
+A Prayer for Owen Meany taught me the importance of self belief, that everyone’s life has a purpose, that you should never give up and provided some of the most insightful and truthful thoughts on faith (and doubt) which have really helped me explore my own faith.

 Reading this book was such a wake up call, I feel like so much of my self belief is based on what other people think of me and not what I know about myself – I know that I need to live my life the way I want to regardless of what other people think of me, it’s a learning curve for me as I can be so passive and effected by other peoples criticism (and I feel like I’ve had a lot lately!).